AionSystem/TEXTILE-PILLING/docs/validation.md

 ## Validation Framework (Adapted from FSVE v3.8)

 The simulator's scoring engine was validated using principles from the AION Constitutional Stack's certainty engineering methodology.
-While not a full FSVE validation (which requires FCL entries), the following axes were assessed:
+The following axes were assessed:

 | FSVE Axis | Assessment | Score (0-1) |
 |-----------|-----------|-------------|